Snow City Arts is the innovator in bringing the arts to Chicago’s hospitalized children.

 Dan Kerr-Hobert is a Theatre Artist-In-Residence at Ann & Robert H. Lurie Children’s Hospital of Chicago.
 He is an ensemble member of Blair Thomas and Company, former Artistic Director of Sans-culottes Theater and Manifest Theatre, and a regular collaborator with the Chicago Neofuturists.
 As a renowned director, deviser, performer, and puppet designer, his work has been seen throughout the United States at venues such as the MCA, the DIA, NJPAC, Steppenwolf, the Pritzker Pavilion, HERE Arts Center in New York, Dad’s Garage in Atlanta and The Actors Theatre of Louisville.
 Additionally, he has taught at The Theatre School at DePaul University and the Art Institute of Chicago.
 Dan is an alum of the Acting program at The Theatre School at DePaul University.Top

 Jonathan Stein is Visual Artist-in-Residence at Ann & Robert H. Lurie Children’s Hospital of Chicago.
 He is an abstract painter and printmaker, as well as being an art educator who has been working with Snow City Arts since 2007.
-His artwork has been shown in galleries and exhibitions in New York, London, Miami, Chicago and throughout Illinois.
+He exhibits his own artwork at Thomas Masters Gallery in Chicago.
+Also, his artwork has been shown in galleries and exhibitions in New York, London, Miami, Chicago and throughout Illinois.
 He is an Illinois Arts Council grant recipient.
 As an educator Jonathan has also been working in the Kraft Artabounds Studio program at the Chicago Children’s Museum since 2004.Top

 Lenny Zieben is a musician-in-residence at Stroger Hospital of Cook County and Rush Children’s Hospital and has worked at Snow City Arts since 2011.
 He is thrilled to be here.
 When not at Snow City, Lenny teaches children’s music classes, works as a sound engineer and composes music under the name Voluptuous Tusk.
 He is a graduate of DePaul University and has worked with kids at The Old Town School, Lincoln Park Cultural Center, Women’s Athletic Club and led recording workshops at Music Industry Workshop and Waukegan School District.
 Lenny has performed throughout the USA but mostly in Chicago, Minneapolis and Texas.Top